plugpress-io/cf7-styler-for-divi/readme.txt

 * **Elementor** — Dedicated widget with Elementor-native controls
 * **Bricks** — Custom element for the Bricks Builder

+= Developers =

+The free version source code is available on [GitHub](https://github.com/plugpress-io/cf7-styler-for-divi).
+Feel free to fork or build from source.

 = Who Is This For? =

 * Agencies building branded forms for clients